 Aired Thursday May 27th, 2010 at 7:00 pm on KUED HD Ch.
 7.1

-King is one of six recipient of the 2010 Utah PTA Golden Apples Award for Excellence in Education.
-This year's awards ceremony, along with footage of King and her crew at work in the classroom, airs on KUED-channel 7 Thursday, May 27 at 7:00 p.m.
+"A greater level of responsibility, diminishing strain between parent and child, and a greater level of peace in the home are all waiting for those parents willing to do their homework!" claims Ivory, who winner of the 2010 Utah PTA Golden Apple Award for Excellence in Education.
+The awards ceremony, along with footage of Ivory at work in the classroom, airs on KUED-Channel 7 Thursday, May 27 at 7:00 p.m.

 Array ( )